The Posthumous Papers of the Pickwick Club

 The ten basic sections of the library are fiction, non-fiction, reference, picture books, biography, parenting section, audio books, magazines, newspaper and videos.
 This is organized according to sources and information.

-Charles Dickens's wife was Catherine Hogarth Dickens.
-They had ten children: Charles, Mary, Kate, Walter, Francis, Alfred, Sydney, Henry, Dora, and Edward.
+Charles Dickens was married to Catherine Thomson Hogarth.
+Their children's names were Mary, Kate, Walter, Francis, Alfred, Sydney, Henry, Dora, Edward, and Charles Dickens JR.

 Charles Dickens married Catherine Thomson Hogarth on April 2, 1836.
 They proceeded to have ten children in their 34 years of marriage.